-Conservatives celebrate in Fareham
+The Conservatives had cause to celebrate in Fareham as they increased

 The party has held power in the borough since 1999 and managed to gain a seat in this year’s local elections in a surprise victory in Fareham North West.